nccgroup/binja_sensei/writeups/overflow1/writeup.md

 # Overflow 1 Writeup

 Once we've opened up the binary, the first step is to go to the Tools menu and click "Enable Dynamic Analysis Tools".
-This will jump the binary view to the main function and set a breakpoint there.
+This will jump the binary view to the `main` function and set a breakpoint there.
 ![Screenshot](images/1.png)

 Just to try things out, we'll first run the binary without any input.
-After first hitting the Run button, then stepping execution a few times, you can see in the screenshot below that the binary has printed out usage information, and the instruction pointer has moved to a code path that simply exits.
+After hitting the run button, then stepping execution a few times, you can see in the screenshot below that the binary has printed out usage information, and the instruction pointer has moved to a code path that simply exits.
 We'll finish stepping through to the exit, then try something else.
 ![Screenshot](images/2.png)

 Let's pass the binary some input on the command line so that we can follow a code path that actually does something.
 We click the Set Argument button (highlighted in orange), change the argument mode to python 2.7, and enter the string `'A'*64`, which evaluates to a string of 64 A's.